 Advice and Tips

-How to write a good cover letter
+Tips on how to write a great cover letter

 A CV and cover letter should complement one another – and not be copies of one another.

-What elements must be included in a cover letter?
+Which elements must be included in a cover letter?

 Address in the cover letter